-Contents Page

-Financial Trends 74

-These schedules contain trend information to help the reader understand how the County's financial performance and well-being have changed over time.

-Revenue Capacity 78

-These schedules contain information to help the reader assess the factors affecting the County's local revenue sources and property taxes.

-Debt Capacity 82

-These schedules present information to help the reader assess the affordability of the County's current levels of outstanding debt and the County's ability to issue additional debt in the future.

-Demographic and Economic Information 86

-These schedules offer demographic and economic indicators to help the reader understand the environment within which the County's financial activities take place and help make comparisons over time and with other governments.

-Operating Information 88

-These schedules contain information about the County's operations and resources to help the reader understand how the County's financial information relates to the services the County provides and the activities it performs.
+Contents Page Financial Trends These schedules contain trend information to help the reader understand how the County's financial performance and well-being have changed over time.
+74 Revenue Capacity These schedules contain information to help the reader assess the factors affecting the County's local revenue sources and property taxes.
+78 Debt Capacity These schedules present information to help the reader assess the affordability of the County's current levels of outstanding debt and the County's ability to issue additional debt in the future.
+82 Demographic and Economic Information 86 Operating Information These schedules contain information about the County's operations and resources to help the reader understand how the County's financial information relates to the services the County provides and the activities it performs.
+88